Search reputation check

 Why people search for this

-Compromised pages often target crawlers first.
-The visible homepage may look fine while sitemaps and source content advertise spam.
+Crawler-facing content can change first.
+The visible homepage may look fine while sitemaps, metadata, or source content show unexpected terms.

 Example signal